WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Near Yellow Jacket Canyon, May 20, 2011.

 Capsella bursa-pastoris is a common alien weed that dates its invasion of our area to at least the late 1800s.
 As the map below indicates, the plant occurs in almost every county of every state in the United States.
-The plant grows on disturbed sites from about 850 to 3000 meters elevation.
+In our area, the plant grows on disturbed sites from about 850 to 3000 meters elevation.

-Stems are erect to about 20 inches tall and the plant is hairy, often covered with stellate hairs (in a starburst pattern).
+Stems are erect to about 20 inches tall and the plant is variously hairy, with a mixture of straight and stellate hairs (in a starburst pattern).

 In 1753 Linnaeus named this species Thlaspia busrsa-pastoris.
 In 1792 Medikus named the Capsella genus and renamed this species Capsella bursa-pastoris